UMM-CSci-3601/3601-lab4-mongo/README.md

 Type `exit` or `^D` to exit out of the `mongo` shell tool.

-> :warning: For various reasons we're running a slightly older version of Mongo in the lab (v5, when the current version is v6).
+> :warning: For various reasons we're running an older version of Mongo in the lab (v5, when the current version is v7).
 This generally won't affect things, but there may be features that v5 doesn't support.
-If you're trying something you found online and it doesn't seem to work as advertised, you might check and see if it's a v6 feature.
+If you're trying something you found online and it doesn't seem to work as advertised, you might check and see if it's a v7 feature.
 >
 > When looking things up in the MongoDB docs, it's probably wise to use [the v5.0 documentation](https://www.mongodb.com/docs/v5.0/).